sigmax01/gk/docs/database/exam.md

 	a) Let's verify if JIGH is a candidate key.
 (JIGH)+=FABCDEJIGH=FABCDEJIGHK=R, so it's a super key.
 Obviously, J, I, G, H, JI, JG, JH, IG, IH, GH is not a super key, so JIGH is a candidate key.
 Let's verify if ABGH is a candidate key.
 (ABGH)+=ABCDEHIJKFG=R, so it's a superkey.
 Obviously, A, B, G, H, AB, AG, AH, BG, BH, GH is not a super key, so ABGH is a candidate key.

 	b) R is not in BCNF because in FD A -> CDE, A is not a super key.
-So we can decompose it into R1(A, C, D, E) and R2(A, B, G, H, J, I, F).
+So we can decompose it into R1(A, C, D, E) and R2(A, B, G, H, J, I, F, K).
 It's a lossless decomposition because the intersection of R1 and R2 A is a candidate key of R1.
 Also, It preserves the FDs.
 Since we have A -> CDE in R1 and ABGH -> IJKF, JIGH -> FAB in R2.

 - 9